ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/client-api/operations/maintenance/backup/backup.markdown

 * RavenDB's Backup task is an [Ongoing-Task](../../../../studio/database/tasks/ongoing-tasks/general-info) designed to run periodically on a pre-defined schedule.
-  You can run it as a one-time operation as well, by using [Export](../../../../client-api/smuggler/what-is-smuggler#export) or executing a backup-task [immediately](../../../../client-api/operations/maintenance/backup/backup#initiate-immediate-backup-execution).
+  You can run it as a one-time operation as well, by using [Export](../../../../client-api/smuggler/what-is-smuggler#export) or executing a backup task [immediately](../../../../client-api/operations/maintenance/backup/backup#initiate-immediate-backup-execution).

 * In this page:
   * [Backup Types](../../../../client-api/operations/maintenance/backup/backup#backup-types)